iamabin/INFS7205-Type-2-Project-Taxi-Traj/README.md

 - Invalid timeframe input

-  A pop up window will warning user: "Please enter valid timeframe (0-23) and start hours must be less than end hours."
+  A pop up window will warning user: "Please enter a valid timeframe (0–23), and ensure the start hour is earlier than the end hour."

 - Invalid number of  trajectories to visualize